 The value of your CCJs and the number of CCJs you have will also play a part in a lenders decision to offer you a mortgage.
 Having satisfied your CCJs helps to strengthen your buy to let application.

 What if I have a DMP (Debt Management Plan)?

 Securing a buy to let mortgage whilst in a DMP is possible.
 If you have a DMP, the chances are you’ll need a specialist lender.
 That said, if you were in a DMP some time ago and you managed to repay your debt, you may be able to approach mainstream lenders.

 The main issue with having a DMP is that it often involves other credit issues.
 It’s these credit issues that can usually become stumbling blocks rather than the DMP itself.

 The purpose of a DMP is to help manage debt.
-Lenders will assess how you’ve managed your debt whilst in your plan.
+Lenders will assess how you’ve managed your debt during your DMP.
 Good financial conduct will help your mortgage assessment, whereas further debt will be detrimental.

 Buy to let mortgages that involve debt management plans are considered specialist cases.
-This is because there’s a lot of variables within the case that an advisor would have to consider before approaching a lender.
+This is because there are a lot of variables within the case that an advisor would have to consider before approaching a lender.

 IVA (Individual Voluntary Arrangement)

 Attempting to get a buy to let mortgage with an IVA is difficult.
 The number of lenders available will be limited, however, there are options to explore.